 And oftentimes you can buy higher quality for the same or less money than the new & oftentimes flimsier versions.
-Add to that the benefit of helping a good cause and you’ve really got a winner!
+Add to that the benefit of helping a good cause by the thrift store and you’ve really got a winner!

 Donate To Your Favorite Thrift Stores